vocalpy/vocalpy/docs/getting_started/quickstart.md

 print(a_spect.data.shape)
 ```

-We see that we have a matrix with some number of rows and columns.
-These correspond to the next two attributes we will look at.
+We see that we have an array with dimensions (channels, frequencies, times).
+The last two dimensions correspond to the next two attributes we will look at.

 +++